apache/trafficserver/doc/developer-guide/design-documents/reloading-plugins.en.rst

 TSHttpArgs
 ----------

-Traffic Server sessions and transactions provide a fixed array of void pointers that can be used by plugins to store information.
+|TS| sessions and transactions provide a fixed array of void pointers that can be used by plugins
+to store information.
 To avoid collisions between plugins a plugin should first *reserve* an index in the array.

 Since :c:func:`TSHttpTxnArgIndexReserve` and :c:func:`TSHttpSsnArgIndexReserve` are meant to be called during plugin